frenck/spook/documentation/other_features.md

 Every configuration entry is watched unless you name some in `entry_id`.
 Each one is reported on its own, and only once per spell of trouble: an entry has to come back before it can be reported again.

-When it fires, `trigger.domain` is the integration, `trigger.title` the name of the entry, `trigger.entry_id` its identifier, `trigger.state` the state it is stuck in, and `trigger.reason` whatever Home Assistant recorded about why.
+When it fires, `trigger.domain` is the integration, `trigger.title` the name of the entry, `trigger.entry_id` its identifier, `trigger.state` the state it is stuck in, `trigger.reason` whatever Home Assistant recorded about why, and `trigger.for` the duration you configured.

 :::{seealso} Example trigger in {term}`YAML`
 :class: dropdown